dotse/tls-fed-auth/tls-fed-auth.md

 ##  Reserved Words

+This document is an Informational RFC, which means it offers information and guidance but does not specify mandatory standards.
+Therefore, the keywords used throughout this document are for informational purposes only and do not imply any specific requirements.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].